Centre for Contemporary Arts, Glasgow

 Tom Glasser: See Without Seeing (Goldsmith’s College)

-All these features were broadcast on BBC Radio 4 Extra and can be heard on the Charles Parker Prize website
+All these features were broadcast on BBC Radio 4 Extra and can be heard via links on the page announcing the winners.

 The Charles Parker Day is a must for all listeners and students of radio, and in 2015 was supported by: